 Lots of people prefer to pay with PayPal online.
 As much as I hate PayPal and their backend (especially their reporting features), I use it because they have the market share of consumer trust.

-SamCart handles all the product settings and secure checkout pages for my sites.
-It integrates with ConvertKit and MemberMouse to automatically send customer data to both of those services as well.
+Thrivecart handles all the product settings and secure checkout pages for my sites.
+It integrates with Drip and MemberMouse to automatically send customer data to both of those services as well.
 Finally, it passes the payment info on to Stripe or Paypal (depending on what the customer chooses) to process payments.

 Membermouse is my primary membership platform for sites that need membership capabilities.
 It controls page-level access, member management, etc. in a very flexible/customizable way.
 It integrates seamlessly with WordPress.

 One of the biggest problems with online software is getting one app to talk to another app in a useful way.
 In the past, this was done through individual APIs that required each developer to choose other apps they would support.